 On January 27, 2017 a legal settlement between the plaintiffs and federal government was announced, prohibiting megaloads from traveling through the Wild & Scenic Middle Fork Clearwater and Lochsa River corridor.
 We would like to congratulate the Nez Perce Tribe, Idaho Rivers United and Advocates for the West for their efforts in reaching an agreement with the Forest Service.
 Read the Forest Service letter to Idaho Transportation Department.pdf

-A coalition of groups from around the region, including Friends of the Clearwater, have played a big role in preventing Highway 12 from becoming a permanent industrial corridor.
+A coalition of groups from around the region, including Friends of the Clearwater, played a big role in preventing Highway 12 from becoming a permanent industrial corridor.
 All of them are to be congratulated.
 Below are some of the groups.